 Cuba is a very small village located in the state of New York.
-With a population of 1,523 people and three associated neighborhoods, Cuba is the 678th largest community in New York.
-Much of the housing stock in Cuba was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,504 people and three associated neighborhoods, Cuba is the 678th largest community in New York.
+Cuba has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Being a small village, Cuba does not have a public transit system used by locals to get to and from work.

 The people who call Cuba home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cuba residents report their race to be White.
+The greatest number of Cuba residents report their race to be White, followed by Asian.
 Important ancestries of people in Cuba include English, German, Irish, Italian, and Polish.

 The most common language spoken in Cuba is English.
 Other important languages spoken here include Italian and Spanish.